MicrosoftDocs/windows-ai-docs/docs/convert-model-winmltools.md

 pip install git+https://github.com/apple/coremltools
 ```

-## Converting Core ML models with image inputs or outputs
+## Convert CoreML models with image inputs or outputs

 Because of the lack of image types in ONNX, converting Core ML image models (i.e., models using images as inputs or outputs) requires some pre-processing and post-processing steps.